 Andreas Hermann

 I'm an ML engineer and researcher moving into AI safety full-time.
-After a PhD and three years taking machine-learning systems into production, I now work on the safety of open-weight models and the misalignment that emerges when models are composed into agents — and I do it in the open.
+I did a PhD, then spent three years taking machine-learning systems into production.
+Now I work on two things: keeping open-weight models safe after they're released, and the misalignment that shows up when you wire models together into agents.

 Now